Universal Freezing Transitions of Dipole-Conserving Chains: Algorithm for efficiently mapping to the FES

-We next consider the case where the local FES overlaps with exactly one boundary.
-We assume it to be the left boundary (with the derivation for the right boundary following identical logic).
-Let $m_l$ denote the number of particles piled up on the left boundary, $i_1$ the site of the leftmost particle \textit{not on the boundary} of the local FES, $j\in\{1,\dots,n-m_l\}$ the index amongst those particles textit{not on the boundary} of the particle to the right of which there are $k-2$ holes (with $j=n-m_l$ if there is none) and $i_f$ the site of the rightmost particle.
+We next consider the case where the blockage-free group, when expanded, overlaps with exactly one of the boundaries, such that the particles form a PC string as well as a stack of particles on that boundary site.
+We assume the overlap to be with the left boundary (with the derivation for the right boundary following identical logic).
+Let $m_l$ denote the number of particles piled up on the left boundary, $i_1$ the site of the leftmost particle \textit{not on the boundary} of the PC string, $j\in\{1,\dots,n-m_l\}$ the index, among the particles \textit{not on the boundary}, of the particle to the right of which there are $k-2$ holes (with $j=n-m_l$ if there is none) and $i_f$ the site of the rightmost particle.
 In this case, the dipole moment equals

-We know that in the above equation, $2\leq i_1\leq k$.
+Note that in the above equation $2\leq i_1\leq k$.
 We proceed as follows: we know that of the possible configurations of the remaining $n-m_l$ particles, the one with the smallest dipole moment is given by $i_1=2$ and $j=n-m_l$.
-Hence, if we set $i_1=1$ and $j$ to these values in the above equation and solve for $m_l$, then that solution rounded up to the next integer (if the solution isn't already an integer) will give $m_l$.
-Indeed, by the proof of uniqueness of the FES in Appendix \ref{appendix:uniqueFES}, if $m_L$ were lower or higher than this value, then it would be impossible to arrange the particles not on the boundary to obtain the dipole moment $p$.
-With $m_L$ determined, the remaining variables can be solved, as before, by determining the positions of the particles in the local FES.
+Hence, if we set $i_1$ and $j$ to these values in the above equation, the solution for $m_l$ rounded up to the next integer (if the solution is not already an integer) will give the correct $m_l$ value.
+Indeed, by the proof of uniqueness of the FES in Appendix \ref{appendix:uniqueFES}, if $m_l$ were lower or higher than this value, then it would be impossible to arrange the particles not on the boundary into a PC string such that the particles collectively had a dipole moment $p$.
+With $m_l$ determined, the remaining variables can be solved, as before, by determining the positions of the particles in the PC string.

-We finally consider the case where the local FES in fact spans the whole system, with particles on both boundaries.
-In this case, let $m_l$ be the numbers of particles on the left boundary, $m_c$ the number of particles on neither boundary, $i_1$ the site of the leftmost particle not on a boundary, $i_f$ the site of the rightmost particle not on a boundary, and $j\in\{1,\dots,n-m_l-m_r\}$ the index of the particle to the right of which a sequence of $k-2$ holes are situated.
+We finally consider the case where the expanded blockage-free group in fact spans the whole system, with particles on both of the two boundaries.
+In this case, let $m_l$ be the numbers of particles on the left boundary, $m_c$ the number of particles on neither boundary, $i_1$ the site of the leftmost particle not on a boundary, $i_f$ the site of the rightmost particle not on a boundary, and $j\in\{1,\dots,m_c\}$ the index of the particle to the right of which a sequence of $k-2$ holes are situated (with $j=m_c$ either if there is none or if the $k-2$ holes are right next to the right or left boundary).
 Noting this implies there are $n-m_l-m_c$ particles on the right boundary, we then have that